Bern4rdR/DiscordBot/README.md

 Strings that requre additonal information are surrounded by two angle brackets `<< >>`, information can be found in the Discord [developer portal](https://discord.com/developers/applications).

-The folowing class is used in this project:
+Here is a UML diagram of the class used in this project, you can find it in the `user.py` file:

 ![image](https://user-images.githubusercontent.com/96416409/155847726-61b6544d-ab42-4f44-a8b2-5eb41a8d58c4.png)